 The Oksenberg Lecture series, which the China Program cosponsors with Shorenstein APARC, honors the legacy of Professor Michel Oksenberg (1938–2001).
 A China expert and senior fellow at the Freeman Spogli Institute for International Studies, Oksenberg served on the National Security Council when the United States normalized relations with China and was a passionate advocate of nuanced engagement with Asia.
 In tribute, the Oksenberg Lecture recognizes distinguished individuals who have helped advance understanding between the United States and the nations of the Asia-Pacific, particularly China.

 The Colloquia Series is a speaker series that brings together global leaders, policymakers, and leading scholars to Stanford to examine a timely topic related to China.
-Our recent colloquia series focused on such themes as “The PRC at 70,” “A New Cold War?: Sharp Power, Strategic Competition, and the Future of U.S.-China Relations,” and “An Expanding Toolkit: The Evolution of Governance in China.”
+Our recent colloquia series focused on such themes as "Biden’s America, Xi’s China: What’s Now & What’s Next?" and “The PRC at 70.”

 Audio recordings of many of these public forums are available on our SoundCloud channel.
 Listen here or via SoundCloud: